hosseinhosseiny/RiverBedload_ANN/README.md

 This folder contains
 (1) a Google Colab page which describes how to use trained neural networks model for predicting river bedload.
-(2) Trained ANN Model developed by Keras (zip folder) (3) Excel file containing train/test data along with calculated variables
+(2) Trained ANN Model developed utilizing Keras (zip folder) (3) Excel file containing train/test data for river bedload along with calculated variables